The first cohomology of separably rationally connected varieties

-Over an algebraically closed field of characteristic zero, a smooth projective separably rationally connected variety $X$ has $H^i(X, \cO_X)=0$ for $i>0$ from Hodge theory (see \cite{debarre} page $249$).
-In positive characteristic we prove that at least $H^1(X, \cO_X)=0$, which is a special case of the following
+It follows that $f^*E$ is split since $H^1(\bP^1, \cO_{\bP^1})=0$.
+Now from the main theorem in \cite{bds}, $E$ must itself be trivial.
+In positive characteristic we give another (cohomological) proof that at least $H^1(X, \cO_X)=0$, which is a special case of the following.

 \begin{theorem*} Let $X$ be a smooth projective variety over an algebraically closed field $k$ and $f:C\to X$ a morphism from a smooth projective curve such that $f^*T_X$ is an ample bundle.
 Then $H^1(X, \cO_X)=0$. \end{theorem*}